thermalogic/SEUIF97/README.md

 1. Put the shared library in the Lib path of OS or the programming language

-2. Add the API file of the programming languages to its API path
+2. Add the API file of the programming language to its API path

 ### Put the shared library in the Lib path of OS